activecell/activecell-api/forecast/conversion_forecast.md

 * period_id [String] A system-defined BSON ObjectId identifier for the period
 * stage_id [String] A system-defined BSON ObjectId identifier for the customer acquisition stage
 * channel_id [String] A system-defined BSON ObjectId identifier for the channel
-* volume_forecast [Integer] The planned volume of customers for that channel, stage, and period
+* conversion_forecast [Integer] The planned volume of customers for that channel, stage, and period

 Get conversion forecast